Rotary Bored Piling

 Common Uses

-• Suitable for all soil types, ability to create rock sockets enhancing pile capacity
+• Works in all soil types, enhancing pile capacity with rock sockets

-• Retention for deep excavations and basements close to adjacent structures
+• Retains deep excavations and basements near structures

 Rotary bored piles are constructed using powerful hydraulic piling rigs and a variety of interchangeable digging tools.
 A temporary cased is firstly installed through unstable upper strata, the soil is then removed using a variety of digging accessories such as augers, cleaning buckets and core barrels depending on the ground conditions.